l3wk3m/slotmachine/README.md

 It became very clear very quickly that there was no substitution for lots of testing when it came to bug discovery and fixing.
 Using a large number of people to test this project is definitely going to be something I heavily incorporate into my workflow on future projects.

+# Unfixed Bugs
+There are no unfixed bugs at this point.

 ## **External Code Credit**

 I leaned on a couple of tutorials for bits of code in this project.